Zopo Speed 7

 Overall, I would call the processing as good.
 The only thing that bothered me a bit was the bigger Bezel.
 On the pictures it looks really very narrow, but if you turn on the display you can see that it is a bit bigger.

 The manufacturer has given the Speed 7 a Full HD (1920x1080) IPS display.
-According to my research, the PPI number for the 5 inch variant is 400.
+According to my research, the PPI number for the 5 inch version is 400.
 So that I could compare the display, I held a Nexus 5 next to it, turned the brightness to the highest level and started a display tester app.

 Like many manufacturers, Zopo also uses a custom UI, the Zopo Z-UI based on Android 5.1 Lollipop.
 Here you should not be scared.
 The Z-UI is very strongly based on the Android stick.
 Only the icons have been adjusted slightly, additional third-party apps have been installed and the settings menu offers a few additional functions.